 Hives are itchy red or white bumps on the skin.
 This itchy rash is also known as urticaria, or as nettle rash.
 In some cases this itchy rash is triggered by a physical stimulus.
 If this is the case, the condition is called inducible urticaria or physical urticaria.
 Examples of physical factors which can trigger hives include pressure, friction, sweating, cold, heat, sunlight and water.
 Treatments include avoiding the trigger (where possible), and antihistamines.
+Urticaria can be called acute (short-lived episode) or chronic (persisting).

 What are hives?

 When you have hives (urticaria), you have an itchy rash caused by tiny amounts of fluid that leak from blood vessels just under the skin surface.
-Hives can be classed as follows:

 A trigger causes cells in the skin to release chemicals such as histamine.
 The chemicals cause fluid to leak from tiny blood vessels under the skin surface.
 The fluid pools to form weals.
 The chemicals also cause the blood vessels to open wide (dilate) which causes the flare around the weals.
 It is not known what the trigger is in about half of cases.